 Due to the massive impact the globe is facing and the numerous clients we are assisting within the area of personal protective equipment (PPE), we are shedding a little light on the difference between masks and respirators as there are differences to be noted in effectiveness, purpose and price.

 This is an important read for our clients, making sure what is requested meets the need.

 We would like to give credit to Fast Life Hacks as they have put together a very informative breakdown of the differences:

 Masks vs Respirators

-Before we go any further, lets just clarify on a technical difference between a “mask” and a “respirator”.
-In day to day language we often say mask, when referring to what are technically called respirators.
+Before we go any further, let’s just clarify a technical difference between a “mask” and a “respirator”.
+In day to day language, we often say mask, when referring to what is technically called respirators.